 When learners satisfy their needs at one level, they should be able to progress to the next level.
 Something may set them back a level, but they should then need to keep striving upwards.
 It is these needs that motivate learning to take place.
 However, some people may not want to progress through the levels, and may be quite content where they are at that moment in their life.

 To help your learners’ motivation, always ensure that the environment you create meets your learners’ first-level needs.
 This will enable them to feel comfortable and secure enough to learn and progress to the higher levels.
 You will need to appreciate that some learners may not have these lower needs met in their home lives, which might make it difficult for them to move on to the higher levels.

 Always try to establish a purposeful environment where your learners can feel safe, secure, confident and valued.

 While you may be very good at delivering your subject, you might have no control over the environment and will need to create a suitable atmosphere if you can.
 However, your enthusiasm and passion for your subject should help engage your learners.
 If you can also make your session interesting, active and varied, your learners will enjoy the experience and remember more about the subject and you, rather than the environment or lack of facilities.

-Peter and Hull (1969) devised the principle that people are promoted to their highest level of competence, after which further promotion raises them to a level just beyond this and they become incompetent.
+Peter and Hull (1969) devised the principle that people are promoted to their highest level of competence.
+After this, further promotion raises them to a level just beyond their competence, and they become incompetent.